 I like using acupuncture for patients who are suffering from:

-- Joint pain from arthritis, hip dysplasia, or injuries
+- Joint pain from osteoarthritis in dogs, hip dysplasia in dogs, or injuries

-- Intervertebral disc disease and other back problems
+- Intervertebral disc disease (IVDD in dogs) and other back problems

 - Pain in other areas of the body